bergesinstitute/graf-method/book-4-unit-1.md

 > *Igual que en inglés, es común en español usar el presente con valor de futuro. *María llega a las siete* (mañana).
 *Juan está aquí desde el martes hasta el domingo* (próximos).
 Hacemos esto, tanto en inglés como en español, cuando queremos enfatizar la información más que la acción. *The restaurant opens at 7* (tonight). *My train leaves at 6 pm.*

+> *💂 As in English, it is common in Spanish to use the present tense with a future value. *María llega a las siete* (tomorrow).
+*Juan está aquí desde el martes hasta el domingo* (next Tuesday through next Sunday).
+We do this in both English and Spanish when we want to emphasize the information rather than the action. *The restaurant opens at 7* (tonight). *My train leaves at 6 pm.* (tonight).

 # Homework